River Yare – Berney Arms to Great Yarmouth

 At almost 4 miles long and a mile wide Breydon Water is subject to a wide tidal range and flow.
 For this reason it is best crossed at low water, aiming to arrive at Great Yarmouth at slack water.
 This also ensures enough headroom (7 ft) at the two low bridges at the mouth of the River Bure.
 Even so when wind and tide are in opposition crossing Breydon Water can be like going out to sea with waves reaching over 2-

 At low tide the estuary outside the main channel is very shallow with extensive mud flats on both sides.
 Keep the green marker posts to your left and the red to your right when crossing from Berney Arms to Great Yarmouth.
 If you stray outside the marked channel you will run aground.
-Each year a number of boats stray outside this marked channel and run aground on the mud and have to be rescued.
+Each year a number of boats stray outside this marked channel and run aground on the mud and have to be rescued by a tug boat.

 Breydon Water is a large sheltered inland tidal estuary stretching from Berney Arms in the west to Great Yarmouth in the east.